Ultras: United Arab Emirates

 Ultras Junoon is an Emirati group that was founded in 2010 by the fans of Al-Wasl Club.
-This club is considered to have the largest fan base in the Emirates, and Al-Wasl Club fans are considered the first club that came up with the idea of Ultras in the Gulf region.
-It is mentioned that Al Wasl fans were the main reason for increasing excitement in the region and increasing the viewership of the league in the Emirates in particular.
+This club is considered to have one of the largest fan bases in the Emirates, and Al-Wasl Club fans are considered the first club that came up with the idea of Ultras in the Gulf region.
+It is mentioned that Al Wasl fans were the main reason for increasing excitement in the region and increasing the viewership of the league in the Emirates, in particular.
 The Ultras Junoon have a great ability to preserve the history of this club, and they are close to making any decision in the interest of this club.